keboola/developers-docs/cli/commands/workflows/index.md

 : Name of the main branch for push/pull workflows (default "main")

 `--ci-pull <bool>`
-: Create workflow to sync main branch from the project every 5 minutes (default true)
+: Create a workflow to sync the main branch from the project every five minutes (default true)

 `--ci-push <bool>`
-: Create workflow to push changes in main branch to the project (default true)
+: Create a workflow to push changes in the main branch to the project (default true)

 `--ci-validate <bool>`
-: Create workflow to validate all branches on change to a GitHub branch (default true)
+: Create a workflow to validate all branches on change to a GitHub branch (default true)

 [Global Options](/cli/commands/#global-options)